osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

 4. Check the "Set up Multi-Factor Authentication" at the bottom and hit Apply.

-5. In the Multi-Factory Authentication box, follow the instructions (scan the QR code with your TOTP client)
+5. In the Multi-Factor Authentication box, follow the instructions (scan the QR code with your TOTP client)

 ## Logging In